 - Messy clothes

 - Final word

 Here are lots of ideas for how to get rid of your old clothes and textiles without ever throwing them into a landfill bin:

 There are so many ways to donate your clothes so they can be used again if they’re not too worn out.
 It’s always a great way to help a good cause.
 Here are a few ways to donate:

-Check local supermarket and shop car parks as there are usually clothes bins where you can donate bagged up clothes, shoes and textiles.
-Within walking distance of my home there are at least three bins I can think of, which are located outside pretty small convenience stores.
+Check local supermarkets and shop car parks as there are usually clothes bins where you can donate bagged up clothes, shoes and textiles.
+Within walking distance of my home, there are at least three bins I can think of, which are located outside pretty small convenience stores.

 Charity shops are always so grateful for donations of clothes which can be worn again.
 Even if they can’t use them, they can sell them to the rag trade which I’ve covered in ‘recycle them’ below.
 I keep a carrier bag hung off a hook inside our coat cupboard and put outgrown clothes in here.
 As soon as the bag is full I walk or drive to one of our nearby charity shops and hand it in.